It’s October now. Time to prep for Halloween, time to watch some spooky films, and time to… revamp the newsletter a bit.

 If you like what you read, do pass these posts along.

-And if you’d like to support this publication, consider becoming a monthly or yearly subscriber.
+And if you’d like to support this publication, consider becoming a monthly or yearly subscriber, or leave a supporting tip.

 “What an opportunity it would have been to cast the likes of Egyptian actor Amr Waked or French-Algerian actress Lyna Khoudri in these roles.
 Instead, we get Javier Bardem doing whatever the Arab version of Blackface is.” - Hanna Flint, on the latest Dune adaptation